 Dr. Croymans is a true Bruin with four degrees from UCLA.
 He received a dual degree in medicine and business at the David Geffen School of Medicine and the Anderson School of Management, specializing in healthcare management and entrepreneurship.
 He then completed his residency training in the UCLA Internal Medicine Primary Care program.
 During residency, he completed two years as both a Quality Improvement and Clinical Informatics Scholar.

-In addition to his clinical work, Dr. Croymans is a member of the Department of Medicine's Quality Team.
+In addition to his clinical work, Dr. Croymans is the Medical Director of Quality for the Department of Medicine.
 His general interests include care delivery design, population health, digital health technologies, and the psychology of behavior and decision making.

 When he's not working, Dr. Croymans' favorite pastimes include playing soccer, running, spending time with his fiancée, who is a UCLA Pediatric Hematology-Oncology fellow, and wrestling with Bentley, his English bulldog.